-So, how do you plan and execute a successful content strategy to drive rankings, traffic, and leads?
+So, how do you plan and execute a successful content marketing strategy to drive rankings, organic traffic, and leads?
 That’s exactly what you’ll find out from this guide.

-We’ll not only define what an SEO content strategy is, why you need it and what it involves, but we’ll also walk you through the process of developing such a strategy for your brand.
+We’ll not only define what an SEO content strategy is, why you need it, and what it involves, but we’ll also walk you through the process of developing a winning strategy for your brand.

 What is an SEO Content Strategy?